EyeTrackVR/EyeTrackVR/README.md

 Open source and affordable VR eye tracker for VR Chat and more
 #### This project is in rapid development and is not fully finished.
 ## Hardware
+3d files for mounting brackets can be found here https://github.com/RedHawk989/EyeTrackVR-Hardware

 Hardware will hopefully be a esp cam 32 with a 160fov ir camera
 ## Headset support
 Initial support will be Quest 2 (pcvr)